 - I personally find Blue Apron recipes to be more complex and tastier than Hello Fresh and Plated

 - Blue Apron’s quality is the best, and on the rare occasion I’ve had a delivery mishap, their customer service has been really responsive and always willing to credit for a late delivery or missing ingredient

 - My delivery schedule is super easy to customize.
 I just log into the website and skip any weeks I don’t want a delivery

-- Blue Apron has a really awesome company mission which you can read about here.
+- Blue Apron has a really awesome company mission.
 They firmly believe in animal welfare and sustainably sourced seafood.
 You won’t find any added antibiotics or hormones in their meat.

 - The packaging is recyclable and easily returned via existing USPS routes.
 I know the packaging receives a lot of criticism, but it’s easy to forget the benefits of eating a tomato sourced <100 miles from you instead of being flown in from halfway around the world.
-Not to mention that Blue Apron’s food model reduces food waste, which is a huge problem with the current brick and mortar system (see more on that from John Oliver here).
+Not to mention that Blue Apron’s food model reduces food waste, which is a huge problem with the current brick and mortar system.